Painting Equipment - Finishing Techniques

 Manual application

-In such applications, the sprayer is positioned at a fixed point and the objects pass right by him.
+In such applications, the sprayer is positioned at a fixed point and the objects pass by him.
 Application is done with guns mounted on pumps.
 This is how window frames or chairs are finished.
-There are also lines on which furniture is finished, but they move on conveyor belts with wheels.
+There are also lines on which furniture is finished, but these are moved on wheeled conveyor belts.

 Manual application makes the system cheaper than an automated one.
 The disadvantage is reduced productivity and the possibility of not achieving the same result for all objects being finished.

 If the objects to be finished are more difficult, requiring more attention, this system is very suitable.
-The sprayer can constantly see the surface of the object, intervening immediately if defects appear.
+The sprayer can see the surface of the object at all times and can intervene immediately if defects appear.

 reciprocal